Media24 Centre: History

-At its completion in 1962, it was known as the Sanlam Centre and was the tallest building in South Africa (fourth tallest in Africa).
-An electronic news feed used to be displayed on the exterior of the building which would become visible at night.
+At its completion in 1962, it was known as the Sanlam Centre, after major South African financial services corporation Sanlam, who was the building's main tenant.
+At the time, it was the tallest building in South Africa, and the fourth tallest in Africa.
+An electronic news feed used to be displayed on the exterior of the building at night.